JETSCAPE/Default-tunes/README.md

 * Output .dat files will be written to the host system current working directory.

-* The simulation will write a `tmp/` directory to the host system current working directory, which will be removed after the simulation completes.
+* The simulation will write a temporary directory to the host system current working directory, which will be removed after the simulation completes.

 ## Running tunes in Apptainer with specific versions of JETSCAPE or X-SCAPE